Last Updated: September 23, 2022

-To make this high tech lapping film, first hyper-pure compounds, such as aluminum oxide, silicon carbide, silicon di-oxide or diamond, are filtered and sorted by size.
-These materials are mixed into paste that gets applied to a Mylar film.
+To make this high-tech lapping film, first hyper-pure compounds, such as aluminum oxide, silicon carbide, silicon dioxide or diamond, are filtered and sorted by size.
+These materials are mixed into a paste that gets applied to a Mylar film.
 For Fiber Optic Center and our partner, this is where better engineering can help the environment.

 This paste needs to get painted onto the Mylar backing and dried in a rather quick and extremely consistent manner.
 The Mylar film is presented in a roll and runs through a machine very similar to how a newspaper gets printed.
 Heating elements are used to quickly dry the paste.

 Now some of the ingredients in the solvents used in this process are Volatile Organic Compounds (VOC).
 If the resulting vapors from these organic solvents are not treated properly, they could contribute to the pollutants in smog formation.

 The first part of this puzzle is to treat the vapor.
 To do this a device called a Regenerative Thermal Oxidizer (RTO) treats the VOC emissions discharged in the drying process.
 Once treated in the RTO’s burning process, the gas becomes free of harmful substances.
 To further minimize the environmental impact, our lapping film partner’s manufacturing facility utilizes this waste heat to fuel their boiler.